The-International-Screeps-Bot/The-International-Open-Source/README.md

 ### Grafana

 You can set up [grafana](https://grafana.com/), a graphing and stat recording tool, using the screepsplus supported tool [hosted agent](https://screepspl.us/services/grafana/).
 With this, metrics recorded in Memory.stats can be viewed.
-There is a JSON model in this repository, grafanaModel.json which you can use this to instantiate your graphs.
+There is a JSON model in this repository, grafanaModel.json which you can copy and paste to use to instantiate your graphs.

 ### Private server